steelkiwi/Getting-started-with-Kotlin/README.md

    }
 }
 ```
 ## To work with HTTP we use Retrofit.
-We need to create an interface with one method that will receive news feed.
+We need to create an [interface](https://github.com/polyak01/TOI/blob/master/app/src/main/java/com/ktoi/toi/shared/NewsApiInterface.kt#L8) with one method that will receive news feed:

 ```kotlin
 interface NewsApiInterface {